magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 about understanding from a worldly viewpoint.
 The Buddha taught Dhamma for us to know nature, to let go of it and let it exist according to its conditions.
 This is talking about the external material world.
-As to meaning the mind, it can not be left to follow its own conditions.
+As to *nāmadhamma,* meaning the mind, it can not be left to follow its own conditions.
 It has to be trained.
 In the end we can say that mind is the teacher of body and speech, so it needs to be well trained.
 Letting it go according to its natural urges just makes one an animal.
 It has to be instructed and trained.
 It should come to know nature, but should not merely be left to follow nature.

 We are born into this world and all of us will naturally have the afflictions of desire, anger and delusion.
 Desire makes us crave after